 Informed by the identified operational and financial considerations, an organizational and funding model can be developed.
 The results from the RFI and the willingness-to-pay information from this survey can help inform estimates of the degree to which subsidy (public or private) is needed for shuttle service to be viable and available to families with a range of means.
 This information could then inform development of one or more organizational and funding models for shuttle operation.
 Additionally, issues of insurance, liability, and other logistical issues would need to be addressed.
 Identifying funding support for the duration of the pilot program will also be required if the selected organizational model involves subsidy of the shuttle system.
-Finally, additional focus groups and a more specific market research survey towards targeted parents to refine the shuttle attributes required to make the program successful will be helpful.
+Finally, a necessary next step before any RFI or pilot development is to conduct additional focus groups and a more specific market research survey towards targeted parents to refine the shuttle attributes required to make the program successful will be helpful.
 The child transportation survey documented in this report indicated some of what parents want to see in a shuttle program, like background checks and consistent drivers, but more research is needed.